mikolmogorov/Ragout/docs/USAGE.md

   that were connected in a graph used by assembler should overlap on a constant value (usually k-mer or (k-1)-mer).
 This works for the most of assemblers which utilize de Bruijn graphs.
-Currently, for other types of assemblers (such as SGA) performance of the refinement procedure is limited.
+Currently, for other types of assemblers (such as SGA) the performance of the refinement procedure is limited.

-Input references could be both in complete or draft form.

 Brief Algorithm Overview
 ------------------------

-Ragout works with genomes represented as sequences of synteny blocks and firstly uses *Sibelia* or *Progressive Cactus* for this decomposition.
+Ragout works with genomes represented as sequences of synteny blocks and firstly uses *Sibelia* or *HAL* alignment for this decomposition.
+This step is usually most time-consuming.

-Next, Ragout constructs a breakpoint graph and predicts missing adjacencies between synteny blocks in target genome (as it is fragmented into contigs, some adjacencies are missing).
-Then, contigs are being extended into scaffolds with respect to inferred adjacencies.
-This procedure is repeated multiple times with the different scale of synteny block decomposition.
+Next, Ragout constructs a breakpoint graph and predicts missing adjacencies between synteny blocks in target genome (as it is fragmented, some adjacencies are missing).
+Then, assembly fragments are being extended into scaffolds with respect to the inferred adjacencies.
+This procedure is repeated multiple times with the different scale of the synteny blocks decomposition.

 Afterwards, a refinement step is performed.
 Ragout utilize assembly (overlap) graph which is reconstructed by overlapping input contigs/scaffolds.
 This